Finding ways for Tasmanians with disability to have a strong and collective voice

 In this project the word ‘allies’ means parents, families, carers, advocates and community disability organisations promoting the rights of people with disability.

-What will Disability Voices Tasmania be doing?
+What does Disability Voices Tasmania do?

-The project will work on 4 things:
+The project focuses on 4 things:

 1. Find out what people with disability and their allies think needs to be done to ensure people with disability have a strong and united voice.

 2. Look at ways in which people with disability and their allies can work together on issues that affect the rights of people with disability.

 3. Look at what training and/or resources people with disability feel they need to develop their skills and experience to have more choices in, and control over, their lives and contribute to their community.

 4. Connect people with disability in different parts of Tasmania to relevant training and/or resources.

 We would like to talk to as many people as possible about the project and to discuss with them any ideas they may have about what we are doing.

 - know anyone we should talk to more about the project